ga4gh/vrs/docs/source/terms_and_model.rst

 **Biological Definition**

-A specific combination of Alleles that occur together on single sequence in one or more individuals.
+A specific combination of Alleles that are *in-cis*, occurring on the same physical molecule.

 **Computational Definition**

-A specific combination of non-overlapping Alleles that co-occur on the same reference sequence.
+A set of non-overlapping :ref:`Alleles <Allele>` that co-occur on the same reference sequence.

 **Information Model**